Sabi\'a: Portuguese Large Language Models: Methodology

 The GPT-J model is a 6B-parameter decoder-only Transformer model whose architecture and training hyperparameters closely follow GPT-3 6.7B.
 The main differences reside on computing the MLP and self-attention in parallel, applying attention head with dimension 256 (twice larger than GPT-3 6.7B), and using Rotary Positional Embedding (RoPE)~\cite{rope-paper}.
 GPT-J was trained on 400B tokens from The Pile dataset~\cite{gao2020pile}, whose 97.4\% tokens are in English.

 We begin training \model-J from the released GPT-J checkpoint,\footnote{\url{https://huggingface.co/EleutherAI/gpt-j-6b}} using the \texttt{mesh-transformer-jax} framework~\cite{mesh-transformer-jax} and AdamW optimizer~\cite{loshchilov2018decoupled} with a weight decay of 0.1.
 We start the pretraining by warming up the learning rate until 1.2e-5 over 13,500 steps, followed by a cosine annealing decay during 135,518 steps until the end learning rate of 2.4e-6, and kept it constant from there on.
 We train on a TPU v3-8 using an effective batch size of 32 sequences of 2048 tokens.
 This results in a throughput of 5,200 tokens/sec, corresponding to a MFU of 44.5\% without self-attention.
-The model was trained for 18 days on 7.8B tokens, or one epoch of the Portuguese dataset.
+The model was trained for 18 days on 7.8B tokens, or one epoch of the Portuguese dataset.\footnote{Due to constraints in our hardware budget, this model was trained with fewer tokens compared to \model.}